koriym/BEAR.Ace/README.md

     echo $e->getCode();
 }
 ```
-You can find more sample code in /docs/ folder.
+More sample code can be found in the /docs/ directory.

 Syntax Error Editor
 -------------------
-When you register an error handler, you can fix on the place to not only display an error when the Syntax Error.Reload is automatically when you save, it will minimize the time and frustration by careless mistake.
+Once an error handler has been registered, when a syntax error occurs, you can not only display the error but make a fix in the browser on the fly.
+The browser is then automatically reloaded for you upon save.
+This feature can really minimize the time and frustration caused by simple careless mistakes.

 ```php
 (new \BEAR\Ace\ErrorEditor)->registerSyntaxErrorEdit();